 On 3 June 2016, Mike was delighted and honoured to be additionally Medal of the Order of Australia in the General Division.
 This was approved in Australia by the Governor-General.
-See below the official letter Mike received.
+See below the official letter Mike received, plus one of several articles in newspapers.